anataliocs/NFT-Standards/README.md

 #### Fund Deployment Account

-Finally, let get some free Ether to process transactions on the Rinkeby test network.
+Finally, let get some free Ether to process transactions on the Polygon test network Mumbai.

-Ether is required because:
+Matic is required because:

 - Without it, public networks accessible by all would run into DDOS attacks.
 - Being able to upload arbitraty logic opens up the network to the the halting problem.
 - independent network operators require incentivization to process computation on the network and pay for their operating costs.

-Luckily, for our test networks, Ether is free.
+Luckily, for our test networks, Test Matic is free.

-Go to [faucet.paradigm.xyz/](https://faucet.paradigm.xyz/) and add your address to claim Rinkeby Ether.
+Go to [faucet.polygon.technology/](https://faucet.polygon.technology/) and add your address to claim Matic on Mumbai.

 ## Module 3: Deployment

-Let's now write the script for deployment to the Rinkeby test network.
+Let's now write the script for deployment to the Mumbai test network.

 Navigate to the root of your project directory and create the `2_deployInfura721.js` file.